yesiamrocks/cssanimation.io/README.md

 </html>
 ```

 2. Now add the class `cssanimation` and class of animation name like `fadeIn` for fade in animation to the element that you want to animate.
-[For list of animation class name check out the [home page](http://cssanimation.io/) or check in codepen title red block section from below or click here ]
+[For list of animation class name check out the [home page](http://cssanimation.io/)
 ``` html
 <!DOCTYPE html>
 <html lang="en">